-provide competitive incentives that reward the achievement of performance goals that directly correlate to the enhancement of stockholder value.

-- align the interests of our executives with those of our stockholders by rewarding performance that meets or exceeds established goals, with the ultimate objective of increasing long-term stockholder value; - provide long-term incentives that promote executive retention; and - align our executives with the long-term strategic goals and objectives approved by our Board.
+- provide short-term competitive incentives that reward the achievement of critical goals that directly correlate to long-term strategy fulfillment and the enhancement of stockholder value; - align the interests of our executives with those of our stockholders by utilizing long-term equity incentives that reward performance through success of the corporation, with the ultimate objective of increasing long-term stockholder value; - provide long-term incentives that promote executive retention; and - · align our executives with the long-term strategic goals and objectives approved by our Board.

-To achieve these objectives, our executive compensation program ties a significant portion of each named executive officer's overall compensation to key corporate financial goals.
+To achieve these objectives, our executive compensation program ties a significant portion of each named executive officer's cash compensation to key corporate financial and strategic goals.
 We have also historically provided a portion of our executive compensation in the form of equity awards that vest over time, which we believe helps to retain our named executive officers and aligns their interests with those of our stockholders by allowing them to participate in our long-term performance as reflected in the trading price of our common stock.